Jonah Hex: Hex

 Jonah Hex disappeared in a flash of light one night at a saloon in 1875.
-He was abducted from his own era by the villainous Reinhold Borsten (and with a little unintentional help from Access), who transported him into a post-apocalyptic Seattle, Washington in the 21st century.
+He was abducted from his own era by the villainous Reinhold Borsten (and with unintentional help from Access), who transported him into a post-apocalyptic Seattle, Washington in the 21st century.
 His intention was to force the legendary Hex to fight for him, but instead Jonah escaped and met a motorcycle gang named the Road Reapers.
 They immediately took him in after he rescued their warrior Stiletta, and he obtained a zonesuit to protect himself from radiation by killing their cowardly leader, Falcon, in self-defense.
-His next companions were a group of fellow time travelers, a unit of soldiers from the Vietnam War; the group was betrayed by a robotic duplicate of Stiletta and none survived except for a Cpt.
+His next companions were a group of time-travelers, a unit of soldiers from the Vietnam War; the group was betrayed by a robotic duplicate of Stiletta and none survived except for a Cpt.
 Stanley Harris.
 Hex took a job as a guard for a drug dealer named Barnaby Blossom.
 When he discovered that Barnaby was getting kids hooked, he killed the man.
 The real Stiletta tracked him down, and they became stranded in the desert together without water after a roadside ambush.
 They survived by walking twelve miles to an oasis and fighting off killer mutant worms.
 Having attracted negative attention from the underworld organization known as the Conglomerate by disrupting their drug operations, Hex and Stiletta were hunted down by a mercenary named Chain, who they defeated in a confrontation in a junkyard.
-The Conglomerate then changed tactics, enlisting Hex to help them take down Borsten, and he allowed himself to be captured by Borsten in a fight, planning to use his time travel technology to return home.
+The Conglomerate then changed tactics, enlisting Hex to help them take down Borsten, and he allowed himself to be captured by Borsten in a fight, planning to use his time-travel technology to return home.
 Stiletta and Harris broke into Borsten's complex to help him and Harris was sent home, but the equipment was destroyed before Hex could use it.
 He and Stiletta escaped as the building exploded, and Borsten apparently died in the blast.

 Resigned to his fate, Hex got his hands on more advanced guns after he won a competition at a dangerous live-shooting gallery, but Stiletta was abducted and seemingly killed while he was distracted.
 He was then captured by a scientist named Dr. Adamant who planned to convert Hex into a cyborg for his "utopia" of artificial life, but Hex escaped and wiped him out along with his creations.
 His next challenge was an anti-sin cult called the Sin Killers, whom he dealt with while rescuing the kidnapped daughter of a local man.
 Borsten was later revealed to have survived the explosion.
-Briefly, Jonah met the Legion of Super-Heroes while they were traveling in their Time Bubble.
+Briefly, Jonah met the Legion of Super-Heroes while they were travelling in their Time Bubble.